fastmode/fastmode.github.io/_posts/2018-02-13-heroku-upgrade-database-from-dev-to-basic.markdown

 Disabling maintenance mode for ⬢ espera-app... done
 ```

 You can then run `heroku pg:info` to see the updated status of your databases.
-You can see the my GOLD database is now at the top and primary.
+You can see the GOLD database is now at the top and primary.

 ```
 Dev/espera/espera-app  master ✔